sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-teched18-04/cp-sdk-android-wizard-teched18-04.md

 ---
 title: Enable Offline OData in Your Android Application
-description: Enable Offline OData in your Android application.
+description: Use the Offline OData library to enable data access from an on device database.
 auto_validation: true
 primary_tag: operating-system>android
 tags: [  tutorial>beginner, operating-system>android ]